On Cloudboom Strike Running Shoe Review

 See details on graph tool

-The heel is moderately firm, offering some stability and support, which is essential for maintaining proper form.
+The heel is on the softer side, offering some stability and support, which is essential for maintaining proper form, while still focusing on providing a plush feel.

 Forefoot Firmness